Azure/fta-customerfacingapps/ecommerce/doc/README.md

 #### Prerequisites
 To complete this scenario, you will need:
-* Visual Studio 2017 with the "Azure development" features and ASP.NET Core 2.0
+* Visual Studio 2017 Update 3 or later with the "Azure development" features
+* ASP.NET Core 2.0
 * An Azure subscription

 #### Plan your deployment